Sustainable Event Opportunities Abound

 Any gathering can be successful and sustainable in co-dependent manners.
 Even if only a few best practices are implemented at first, any organization can make a difference.
 With experience, remarkable progress can be made to satisfy growing market demand for greener events.

-Mission: To bring best practices in sustainability to on-campus and community events through initiatives in:
+Our goal is to bring best practices in sustainability to on-campus and community events through initiatives in: